When Can Babies Have Chocolate And Does It Cause Any Problems?

 Can Chocolate Be Bad For Your Baby?

 There is no scientific evidence to show the negative effects of consuming chocolate.
 Perhaps the only risks of consuming chocolate are linked to added sugar and caffeine.
-It’s important for parents to be mindful of their baby’s chocolate intake as overindulgence can potentially hinder their growth and development.
-Drinking excess sugar-laden chocolate milk may increase the risk of your baby being overweight or obese. a baby overweight or obese.
+It’s important for parents to be mindful of their baby’s chocolate intake, as overindulgence can potentially hinder their growth and development.
+Food items high in added sugars are generally counted among foods to avoid for babies.
+Drinking excess sugar-laden chocolate milk may increase the risk of your baby being overweight or obese.
 You can avoid that by choosing low-sugar or zero-sugar chocolate beverages.

 While the caffeine content in chocolate remains a concern, giving it in moderation will ensure that your baby enjoys chocolate without any risks.
 There is no standard limit on the amount of chocolate a baby can have in a day, but experts recommend no more than 45mg of caffeine a day for a preschooler.
 So it is probably less for toddlers at home.